Veena0803/Movie-Trailer/README.md

   - Getting Started
   - Structure of the project
   - Technologies Used
+  - Accessing using IDLE

 ### Demo
-For a demo, click on this link: https://veena0803.github.io/Movie-Trailer/
+For a demo, click on this link:
 ### Getting Started
 - Clone the repository
 - Open fresh_tomatoes.html in the browser